alessandrakeeler/coe332_askeeler/homework_02/readme.md

 # Homework #2, COE 332
 ### Investigating the distance/time traveled by the mars rover between different collection sites.
+Taking into account the collection time for different types of sites as well as the radius of mars when calculating the total travel distance/time.

 #### How to use this folder.